luiscmartinez/blog/src/pages/posts/preface/index.md

 NO DEGREE in Metaphysics = { no future, you are buried in your unsolved bad karma, with little happiness and a lot of [pain, misery] } for thousands of years

-Who would want to countine this for thousands of years ?
+Who would want to continue this for thousands of years ?

 Human Being has the choice to { be smart, be wise, use intelligence }